 The Companies (Accounting) Act 2017 introduced a change to the Companies Act 2014.
-The Act has been commenced for 9th June 2017.
-The Act has introduced a new “micro” category of company.
+The Act commenced on 9th June 2017.
+The Act introduced a new “micro” category of company.
 The exemption applies to financial years beginning 1st January 2015. (section 277a Companies Act 2014 as inserted by section 14 Companies (Accounting) Act 2017.

 Micro Sized Company